-A full-frame DSLR boasts one of the largest sensors in the average consumer market, so it only makes sense that people gravitate toward the idea of full frame.
+A full-frame DSLR boasts one of the largest sensors in the average consumer market, so it only makes sense that people gravitate toward the idea of a full-frame.

 Of course, your tool (camera) of choice comes down to personal style and preference.
 Every celebrity photographer is different and prefers specific cameras over others.

-No matter what route you decide to go, always make sure that you stay true to yourself so that you can develop your very own style and appeal.
+No matter what route you decide to go, always make sure that you stay true to yourself to develop your very own style and appeal.

-As mentioned earlier, celebrity photography demands go well beyond having a big sensor, and a micro four thirds system can help you become a well-rounded and versatile photographer who’s always able to rise to the occasion.
+As mentioned earlier, celebrity photography demands go well beyond having a big sensor.
+A micro four-thirds system can help you become a well-rounded and versatile photographer who’s always able to rise to the occasion.

 1. Many Available Technologies

 Especially if you’re upgrading from an entry-level point-and-shoot camera, a micro

 Just because it’s not a full-frame doesn’t mean it offers a lot of features to help you on the job.

 As a celebrity photographer, you most likely work in a space where overcoming a gatekeeper is part of everyday work life.